 Spread the love

-“The Foolery Files”
+From “The Foolery Files”

 - Angie had keys to her boyfriend’s car.
 So, when she spotted it one night accidentally on an unfamiliar street, she became suspicious.
 She assumed that he was up to mischief because she hadn’t been able to reach him all day.
 Therefore, she decided to fix him by moving his car four blocks away.
 She was totally embarrassed when she learned the next day that he was at the home of his uncle who was very ill.
 It turned out that he reported his car stolen when he stepped outside to take his uncle to the hospital, and the car was gone.
 Later, when she confessed what she had done, he took his keys back and never dialed her number again.

 - Suzanne went to a party with a date, who told her an hour after arriving that he had to leave suddenly to take a sick friend home and he would be back.
 The sick friend was a woman she’d seen him talking to earlier.
 After he left, she sat waiting for him long after the party ended, though she heard the woman was an ex-girlfriend.
-Eventually, she called a cab and went home.
+Eventually, she called a taxi and went home.
 The next day, he called her and said he’d gotten stuck at the hospital and his phone was dead.
 She believed him and made another date to see him again.
 But he didn’t show up or ever call again.